100 Binance Auto-Invest Trades: How to Read a 60-Day Review (Illustrative Case)

-The experiment had exactly one goal: treat Auto-Invest as a "deployment channel" and see whether it can quietly accumulate position across different baskets and frequencies.
-We were not trying to measure "how much did we make" — 60 days is way too short to say anything meaningful about long-run returns in crypto.
-What we wanted to see was: does the execution layer leak, do slippage and asset rotation eat too much of the return, and is the AI-picked basket worth the extra cognitive cost?
+This illustrative experiment has exactly one goal: treat Auto-Invest as a "deployment channel" and see whether it can quietly accumulate position across different baskets and frequencies.
+The point isn't to measure "how much did we make" — 60 days is way too short to say anything meaningful about long-run returns in crypto.
+What's worth seeing is: does the execution layer leak, do slippage and asset rotation eat too much of the return, and is the AI-picked basket worth the extra cognitive cost?

 The four baskets, by design: